appcelerator-archive/amp/docs/README.md

 >For more information on creating your configuration file, see the [config documentation](config.md).

-The server location of our hosted AMP is `cloud.appcelerator.io`.
+The server location of our hosted AMP is `COMING SOON`.
 This location is currently acting as a playground for anyone to signup and use as they like.

-The default value for the `--server|-s` option is `localhost:50101`, which points to a local cluster that can be deployed on your systems docker engine.
+The default value for the `--server|-s` option is `localhost:50101`, which points to a local cluster that can be deployed on your system's docker engine.

 In order to make sure you're connected to the specified server when running commands, you can run the `amp version` command to test this.

 ```
-$ amp -s cloud.appcelerator.io version
+$ amp -s your.server.com version
-[cloud.appcelerator.io:50101]
+[your.server.com:50101]
 Client:
  Version:       v0.12.0-dev
  Build:         fe0947b5
- Server:        cloud.appcelerator.io:50101
+ Server:        your.server.com:50101
- Go version:    go1.8
+ Go version:    go1.8.1
  OS/Arch:       darwin/amd64

 Server: